kateolmstead/unity-sdk/README.md

                     </li>
                     <li>BuyService: A purchase of a service, e.g., VIP membership </li>
                     <li>SellService: The sale of a service to another user</li>
                     <li>ReturnService: The return of a service</li>
                     <li>
-                        CurrencyConvert: An conversion of currency from one form to another, usually in the form of real currency (e.g., US dollars) to virtual currency.
+                        CurrencyConvert: A conversion of currency from one form to another, usually in the form of real currency (e.g., US dollars) to virtual currency.
 If the type of a transaction is CurrencyConvert, then there should be at least 2 elements in the <code>transactionCurrencies</code> array
                     </li>
                     <li>Initial: An initial allocation of currency and/or virtual items to a new user</li>
                     <li>Free: Free currency or item given to a user by the application</li>